 A: A criminal lawyer’s fee in Florida is based on several variables, including the case’s complexity, the attorney’s experience level, and the client’s location.
 In some situations, prices can be set as hourly rates or flat fees.
 Serious felony charges may translate into more fees than minor cases.
 Whether the matter is settled by negotiations or goes to trial will also affect the cost.
 Discussing fees with a potential attorney can help prepare you for the costs you could incur.

-A: Punishment for drug possession in Florida depends on factors like the type of drug and the amount involved.
+A: Punishment for drug possession in Tampa, Florida depends on factors like the type of drug and the amount involved.
 Penalties can range from fines and probation to jail or prison time.
 Misdemeanor possession typically results in lighter penalties, while possession of more serious controlled substances can lead to harsher consequences, including felony charges and significant prison sentences.
 Penalties may increase for repeat offenders.

 If you have been accused of a drug offense, securing legal representation is crucial.
 Our team at Jeff Marshall Law can help defend you against these allegations.
 Contact us today to learn more about how we can help you.